SeaSerpant1040/Lubricant-Issues/README.md

 # Lubricant-Issues
 Report bugs/issues within Lubricant Mod
 ### 📌 Issue Summary
-A short description of the problem.
+Provide a description of the problem.
 What happened, and what did you expect to happen instead?

 ---